 Beginning in the early 1950s several countries of the International Commission for the Northwest Atlantic Fisheries (ICNAF) carried out systematic monitoring along sections in Newfoundland and Labrador Waters.
-In 1976, ICNAF standardized a suite of oceanographic monitoring stations along sections in the Northwest Atlantic Ocean from Cape Cod (USA) to Egedesminde (West Greenland) (ICNAF, 1978).
+In 1976, ICNAF standardized a suite of oceanographic monitoring stations along sections in the Northwest Atlantic Ocean from Cape Cod (USA) to Egedesminde (West Greenland) (ICNAF 1978).
 Beginning in 1998 under the AZMP program, the Bonavista and Flemish Cap sections are occupied during the spring, summer and fall and a section crossing the Southeast Grand Bank was added to the spring and fall monitoring surveys.
-In 2006 the Southeast Grand Bank section was sampled during April and November, the Flemish Cap section during April, July and December, the Bonavista section during late April to early-May, July and December and the White Bay and Seal Island sections during early August (Fig. 1).
+In 2007, the Southeast Grand Bank section was sampled during April and December, the Flemish Cap section during April, and November, the Bonavista section during April, August and November and the White Bay and Seal Island sections during August (Fig. 1).

-The water mass characteristics observed along the standard sections crossing the Newfoundland and Labrador Shelf (Fig. 1) are typical of sub-polar waters with a sub-surface temperature range on the shelf of -1° to 2°C and salinities of 32 to 33.5.
-Labrador Slope Water flows southward along the shelf edge and into the Flemish Pass region, this water mass is generally warmer and saltier than the sub-polar shelf waters with a temperature range of 3° to 4°C and salinities in the range of 34 to 34.75.
-Surface temperatures normally warm to 10° to 12°C during late summer, while bottom temperatures remain <0°C over the Grand Banks but increase to 1° to 3.5°C near the shelf edge below 200 m and in the deep troughs between the banks.
-In the deeper waters of the Flemish Pass and across the Flemish Cap, bottom temperatures generally range from 3° to 4°C. In general, the water mass characteristics encountered along the standard sections undergo seasonal modification due to the seasonal cycles of air-sea heat flux, wind forced mixing and ice formation and melt which leads to intense vertical and horizontal gradients, particularly along the frontal boundaries separating the shelf and slope water masses.
+The water mass characteristics observed along the standard sections crossing the Newfoundland and Labrador Shelf (Fig. 1) are typical of sub-polar waters with a sub-surface temperature range on the shelf of -1° - 2°C and salinities of 32 - 33.5.
+Labrador Slope Water flows southward along the shelf edge and into the Flemish Pass region, this water mass is generally warmer and saltier than the sub-polar shelf waters with a temperature range of 3° - 4°C and salinities in the range of 34 - 34.75.
+Surface temperatures normally warm to 10° - 12° C during late summer, while bottom temperatures remain <0°C over much of the Grand Banks but increase to 1° - 3.5° C near the shelf edge below 200 m and in the deep troughs between the banks.
+In the deeper (>1000 m) waters of the Flemish Pass and across the Flemish Cap, bottom temperatures generally range from 3° - 4° C. In general, the water mass characteristics encountered along the standard sections undergo seasonal modification due to the seasonal cycles of air-sea heat flux, wind forced mixing and ice formation and melt which leads to intense vertical and horizontal gradients, particularly along the frontal boundaries separating the shelf and slope water masses.

 Throughout most of the year, the cold, relatively fresh water overlying the shelf is separated from the warmer higher density water of the continental slope region by a strong temperature and density front (Fig. 4).
-This winter formed water mass is commonly referred to as the cold intermediate layer or CIL (Petrie et al., 1988) and is generally regarded as a robust index of ocean climate conditions off the eastern Canadian continental shelf.
+This winter formed shelf water mass is commonly referred to as the cold intermediate layer or CIL (Petrie et al. 1988) and its area or volume bounded by the 0°C isotherm is generally regarded as a robust index of ocean climate conditions off the eastern Canadian continental shelf.
 While the area of the CIL water mass undergoes significant annual variability, the changes are highly coherent from the Labrador Shelf to the Grand Banks.
-This shelf water mass remains present throughout most of the year as summer heating increases the stratification in the upper layers to a point where heat transfer to the lower layers is inhibited, although it continues to undergo a gradual decay during late summer reaching a minimum in late fall, due mainly to wind forced mixing.
-The seasonal extent of this winter-chilled water mass is evident in the contour plots of the temperature along the Bonavista section in 2006 (Fig. 4).
-The water mass extended to near the surface during spring, was the 3rd smallest since 1948 in the summer and was still present at mid-depths by late November of 2006.
-Seasonal cross sections of salinity for 2006 show remarkable similarities from spring to fall with slightly fresher upper-layer shelf values occurring during the summer (Fig. 4).
+This shelf water mass remains present throughout most of the year as summer heating and salinity changes increases the stratification in the upper layers to a point where heat transfer to the lower layers is inhibited, although it continues to undergo a gradual decay during late summer reaching a minimum in late fall, due mainly to wind forced mixing.
+The seasonal variation in the cross-sectional area of this winterchilled water mass is evident in the contour plots of the temperature along the Bonavista section in 2007 (Fig. 4).
+The area of the cold water extended to the surface during April, was below normal in the summer and was at a minimum at mid-depths by late November of 2007.
+Seasonal cross sections of salinity for 2007 show remarkable similarities from spring to fall with slightly fresher upper-layer inshore values occurring during the summer and fall (Fig. 4).